 JAL First Class passengers can enjoy specially selected wines from around the world.
 Pair a glass with a fine meal and enjoy a quality moment with us.

-JAL has brought onboard Kenichi Ohashi, Master of Wine and Motohiro Okoshi, who has made his mark far and wide as a wine taster and wine director.
-Under their advisement, JAL have carefully selected wines that we invite you to pair with your meal and enjoy.
+JAL has brought onboard Motohiro Okoshi, who has made his mark far and wide as a wine taster and wine director.
+Under his advisement, JAL have carefully selected wines that we invite you to pair with your meal and enjoy.

 Some selections were awarded Gold, Silver medals from the world knowned wine competition, International Wine Challenge.